7 Essential Décor Tips for that Perfect Laundry Room

 It is important to choose task lighting for your laundry room, but it doesn’t have to be bland.
 Flush mount lights are best used in these spaces.
 Tracklights and downlights are multi-functional and offers a modern, contemporary twist on your laundry room.
-Industrial pendant lights give off a vintage charm.
+Pendant lights give off a vintage charm.
 Linear lighting displays more of a utility look.

 We hope these tips helped you in maximizing your laundry room!
 Let us know your comments; send us a message below.